allarassemjonathan/Bayes_Naive_Model_text_classification/README.md

 <img src="https://github.com/allarassemjonathan/Bayes_Naive_classifier/blob/main/PictureBayesian.png">

-Where t is a random variable representing the topics, wn a random variable representing a word in the sequence of words.
+Where Ck is a random variable representing the topics, xi a random variable representing a word in the sequence of words.
 The task will be to maximize the value of y using the following equation:

 <img src="https://github.com/allarassemjonathan/Bayes_Naive_classifier/blob/main/Equation(1).PNG">